PhilemonPhilippin/PhilemonPhilippin/README.md

 At the moment, I'm keeping myself busy by

 - Looking for a new opportunity as a Junior .NET Junior Developer in Belgium, in the surroundings of Brussels,
+- Deepening my knowledge of C# and .NET by building small projects and consulting documentation and videos,
-- Exercising my algorithmic skills through code challenges and deepening my knowledge of C# and .NET trough small projects.
+- Exercising my algorithmic skills through C# code challenges on CodeWars, LeetCode and HackerRank,
+- Learning more about JS with the freecodecamp JavaScript Algorithms and Data structures certification.

 ## Projects